LapishLab/acuteEthanolManuscript/README.md

 except it doesnt generate a mean FR graphs, and correlates each neuron with each animal's respective brain EtOH predicted from the beiRNN instead of from their intake

+beiRNNModel generates/trains the model fresh on input data of choice

+beiRNNInstanceRuns runs the model with the model instances we already generated/tested